Facts About Truman

 Best known for offering a high-quality education at an amazing value, Truman's academic programs offer students a college experience full of intellectual pursuits that help them succeed in college and beyond.
-With our beautiful campus located in a friendly college town, Truman features everything bright and curious students need to stay active, learn, develop, and grow.
+With our beautiful campus located in a friendly college town, Truman features everything bright and curious students need to stay active, learn, develop, and most importantly, to grow into informed, responsible citizens.

 Truman has been accredited since 1914 by the Higher Learning Commission of the North Central Association of Colleges and Schools, and various agencies also fully accredit specific programs.